 Have you finished your holiday shopping yet?
-Nineteen years ago, consumers were lining up for Furby—the furry, talkative doll that brought in big bucks for Hasbro as the must-have toy of the 1998 Christmas season.
+Twenty-five years ago, consumers were lining up for Furby—the furry, talkative doll that brought in big bucks for Hasbro as the must-have toy of the 1998 Christmas season.
 Reception to the toy in some corners was … more mixed, to say the least.
-Find out more with these 10 facts.
+Find out more with these 11 facts.

-One group that didn’t go gaga over Furby was the NSA, which banned the popular toy at their Maryland base.
+One group that didn’t go gaga over Furby was the National Security Agency, which banned the popular toy at its Maryland headquarters.
 Per a 1999 CNN story, the concern was that Furbies would record and possibly repeat confidential material.
 (In Furbish, perhaps.)

 Though the Furby was primarily targeted at young girls, designers at Tiger Electronics, which invented the toy, wanted it to appeal to boys as well.
 The solution?
 Give Furbies the ability to burp and fart.

 4. There was a concerted effort to hack them.

 In 1999, engineer Peter van der Linden issued the “Hack Furby” challenge, which offered $250 to the first person who could make a Furby reprogrammable.
 The engineers at Tiger Electronics had intentionally made this difficult by encasing the relevant components in an epoxy shell.
 This was in part to avoid the fate of Playskool’s Talking Barney toy, which was relatively easy to hack so that it would say curse words.

 5. Concerns over Furby’s security aren’t just a thing from the ‘90s.

 In 2016, Hasbro released the Furby Connect, which used an Internet-connected mobile app to interact with the world around it.
 UK consumer group Which?, working with security consulting firm Context, warned that a lack of robust security measures made it possible to hack into the toy and use it as a surveillance device.

 6. They still sell for big bucks online.